 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is Administrative Distance (AD) and why is it important?
+What is Administrative Distance (AD) in networking?

 Open an interactive chat with Bash